Encyclopedia Magneticum: Scaling Relations from Cosmic Dawn to Present Day: Scaling Relations Through Cosmic Time II: Global Redshift Evolutions

 The right panel of Fig.~\ref{fig:tdepl} shows the direct comparison as described above.
 The scatter for both simulations and observations is large, with $1\sigma$ errors shown as thick lines and $2\sigma$ errors indicated by thin lines for the simulations.
 The overall trends of the observations are recovered well, but there are large differences between the simulations as we do not see good convergence.
 This changes, however, if we apply the additional criterion commonly used and described by \citet{tacconi:2020}, namely excluding all galaxies that are above or below the star formation main sequence as described by \citet{speagle:2014} by more than $|\Delta \txt{MS}| \leq 0.6$.
 Using this, we recover a redshift trend consistent with observations, as shown in the left panel of Fig.~\ref{fig:tdepl}.
 We also find good agreement now between the simulations of all resolution levels.
 This clearly shows the importance of the main sequence cut in obtaining the tight relation for the depletion time with redshift, and also shows that this can be nicely recovered by the \magpath simulations.
 We do not even see an impact of the two different BH models on the depletion times, as the relation found for \Bthuhr and \Bfuhr are nearly identical.

 This shows that for both the simulations and the observations, the depletion times become larger with lower redshifts, that is the efficiency with which gas is converted into stars declines.
 As discussed by \citet{teklu:2023}, this is mostly driven by the spacial distribution of the gas and not by a lack of gas in general, as the conversion of gas into stars depends on the density of the gas, and at lower redshifts the cold gas is less centrally concentrated than at high redshifts.
 This clearly shows that the star formation properties of galaxies depend on their radial distribution inside a galaxy, and thus this belongs to the family of local scaling relations that we will investigate in Sec.~\ref{sec:scale2}.
-The star formation main sequence is tightly connected to the depletion timescale, and thus we will investigate this relation as the first relation in Sec.~\ref{sec:mainsequence}.
+The star formation main sequence is tightly connected to the depletion timescale.
+While these relations are Sec.~\ref{sec:mainsequence}, we refer the reader to detailed discussion based on the \magpath simulations for the relation of the star-formation rate to the gas properties of the galaxies in \citet{teklu:2023} as well as their evolution across the main sequence, as extensively discussed in \citet{fortune:2025}.
 However, before we turn to the local scaling relations, there are the global scaling relation that we want to consider in Sec.~\ref{sec:scale1}, and two more evolution trends that we discuss in the following.